Grow Green, Live Serene.

 A soft beige cabinet with a table lamp, small plants, and candles, set against white walls white trim.

-Antique white trim gives a vintage, timeless appeal that pairs well with white walls trim.
+Antique white trim gives a vintage, timeless appeal that pairs well with white walls.
 Its creamy undertones evoke a sense of classic charm, making it an excellent choice for Victorian, shabby chic, or eclectic homes.
-Using trims like Benjamin Moore’s “Antique White” or Sherwin-Williams’ “Creamy” brings warmth to white walls trim, creating a welcoming and nostalgic feel in any room.
+Using trims like Benjamin Moore’s “Antique White” or Sherwin-Williams’ “Creamy” brings warmth to the space, creating a welcoming and nostalgic feel in any room.

 5. Glossy White Trim